The-DevOps-Lounge/the-devops-lounge.github.io/README.md

 Please consult the `rules.md` file before connecting to the server.
 The rules are repeated when you join but it's good to be familiar ahead of time to ensure this community is for you.

+## Documents

+If you're interested in understanding what else our community can offer, how we operate, who are staff are, and more, then consider reviewing the following documents:

+- `staff.md`
+- `promotion.md`
+- `bots.md`
+- `giveaways.md`

+All feedback on these documents is welcome.

 ## Sponsorship

 The server is currently self-sponsored by its founder, Michael Crilly, using profits obtained via his business, OpsFactory Pty Ltd.